Modular TypeScriptDeveloper Beta

 Define Your Schema

-Type-safe tables with automatic migrations and support for indexes & relations
+Type-safe tables with automatic migrations and support for indexes and relations

 Query with Type Safety